 Creating interoperability across the care continuum with the help of EHR is a top priority for providers, payers, and other key industry stakeholders when it comes to population health management.
 Interoperability allows the integration of additional interfaces and systems, like hospitals, health systems, delivery networks, community clinics, physician practices, and service providers.
 This integration in an EHR allows physicians to have a holistic view of patient’s data and tailor their care in ways that are safe, highly efficient, and cost-effective right.

 According to the data obtained through a survey carried out by an independent, nonprofit organization, a large proportion of healthcare establishments are already involved with population health management with an aim of refining the quality of care and improving the efficiency of healthcare with the help of data and information technology.
-This survey included the network of accountable healthcare establishments, healthcare providers, and health plans.
+This survey included a network of accountable healthcare establishments, healthcare providers, and health plans.
 The results of the survey revealed that more than 75 percent of these healthcare establishments developed and invested in healthcare IT and in data analytics for population health management.
 The collection of data can be conveniently shared and leveraged for quality improvement and prevention activities.
-EHRs can advance public health surveillance and reporting, promote disease prevention, and improve interaction between public health administrators and healthcare providers.
+EHRs can advance public health surveillance and reporting, promote disease prevention, and improve the interaction between public health administrators and healthcare providers.

-For instance, physicians can analyze information about a group of diabetic patients in order to evaluate that how soon their sugar levels become stable after seeking treatment from a physician.
-This information allows devising the most effective medication management and overall treatment plan for a specific patient leading to an effective population health management.
+For instance, physicians can analyze information about a group of diabetic patients in order to evaluate how soon their sugar levels become stable after seeking treatment from a physician.
+This information allows devising the most effective medication management and overall treatment plan for a specific patient leading to effective population health management.

 With this comprehensive overview, population health management solutions offered through EHR allows healthcare providers to be vigilant about gaps in the provision of value-based care.
 These solutions and their capability of providing population data analytics will not only help in increasing the productivity of a healthcare setting but will also have a greater impact in a broader aspect.
-The acquired information can be utilized to provide healthcare opportunities for a wider community by incorporating telemedicine and arranging home health care.
-This data can be used by health experts and physicians to make timely and informed decisions regarding the allocation of resources, driving policies decisions, and in the prevention of diseases.
-The long-term impact of equipping healthcare professionals with this valuable data will appear in the form of reduced health care costs and an improved patient engagement to support the overall population’s health.
+The acquired information can be utilized to provide healthcare opportunities for a wider community by incorporating telemedicine solutions and arranging home health care.
+This data can be used by health experts and physicians to make timely and informed decisions regarding the allocation of resources, driving policy decisions, and the prevention of diseases.
+The long-term impact of equipping healthcare professionals with this valuable data will appear in the form of reduced health care costs and improved patient engagement to support the overall population’s health.
 Patient engagement can encourage patients to participate in their own healthcare.